swyxio/sw-yx.github.io/_posts/2015-11-02-text-formatting.markdown

 >Blockquotes

-Using very cool [feature](http://kramdown.gettalong.org/quickref.html#block-attributes) of kramdown which allows to assign any attribute to a block-level element I've added note a warning:
+Using very cool [feature](http://kramdown.gettalong.org/quickref.html#block-attributes) of kramdown which allows to assign any attribute to a block-level element I've added note and warning:

 {% highlight bash %}
 >Note